Trump PAC severs ties with Lewandowski amid sexual misconduct allegations

 The move comes the same day a Trump donor alleged unwanted sexual advances

-Former President Donald Trump's Save America PAC severed ties with Corey Lewandowski on Wednesday amid allegations of sexual misconduct against the longtime Trump adviser.
+Former President Donald Trump's Make America Great Again PAC severed ties with Corey Lewandowski on Wednesday amid allegations of sexual misconduct against the longtime Trump adviser.

 "Pam Bondi, the very talented and honorable frmr AG of FL, has our complete faith and confidence in taking over MAGA Action," tweeted Taylor Budowich, the director of communications for former President Trump and his Save America PAC.
 "Corey Lewandowski will be going on to other endeavors and we very much want to thank him for his service.
 He will no longer be associated with Trump World."